QuantEcon/lecture-source-py/source/rst/additive_functionals.rst

 The heavy lifting is done inside the `AMF_LSS_VAR` class.

-The following code adds some simple functions that make it straightforward to generate sample paths from an instance of `AMF_LSS_VAR`
+The following code adds some simple functions that make it straightforward to generate sample paths from an instance of `AMF_LSS_VAR`.